 Side note - some food for thought: I once heard or read that there are three people in each person: one - is the way you see yourself, two - the way other see you, and three - the way you are.

-In summary, she said, "When you walk by me and I say hello or good morning, you ignore and act like I'm not there."
+In summary, she said, "When you walk by me and I say hello or good morning, you ignore me and act like I'm not there."
 Several of the other staff worked up the courage and supported her.
-She was right but I didn't do on purpose or because I was stuck up.
+She was right but I didn't do it on purpose or because I was stuck up.
 I told the staff that what happened was true.
 I would walk by people without responding to there greeting or comments.
-I apologized and explained to them, when I get in to deep thought I am unaware of the world around me – it just doesn't exist.
-I'm in a kind of trance.
+I apologized and explained to them, when I'm in very deep thought, I am unaware of the world around me – it just doesn't exist.
+I'm in a kind of trance, I explained.
 When I'm aware of the world I will exchange greeting with everyone, even with people I dislike intensely – it's just good manners.
-Now, I tell people that are likely to encounter this behavior from me what they can expect and why.
+Now, I tell people that are likely to encounter this behavior from me, what they can expect and why.
 I haven't been accused of being stuck up since, they just laugh at me instead.

 He said he had grade me number 2 because I had more equipment/machinery failures then number one.

 I thought about this for a few minutes and then asked him, "What equipment/machinery did number one have?"
 He was puzzled.
 I also asked him, "If number one's performance was better, why had he assigned me as the departments administrative officer – which is a substantial job?"

 Number one's job was the Damage Control Assistant.
 I went on to tell my friend, "Number one had a division consisting of about twenty personnel.
 He had a total of gas and electrical equipment that could be purchased for under a hundred thousand dollars.
 Typical equipment was emergency gas pump and electrical ventilation units, shop tools and hand operated fire and rescue equipment.
 If the emergency gas or electrical equipment failed, it was one of my divisions that had the responsibility to fix it."